tomsksoft-llc/cis1-core-native/docs/devguide.md

 ## Common rules

 The core consists of many executables described in [cis1-docs](https://github.com/tomsksoft-llc/cis1-docs).
-It can have additional executables if needed, for example `cis_cron_daemon` which is not described in docs and used only for service purpose.
+It can have additional executables if needed, for example, `cis_cron_daemon` which is not described in docs and used only for service purposes.

 Every executable should return exitcode zero in case of success and non-zero in other cases.

-If execution fails, process should print a diagnostic message in stderr and also to one of logs, usually `cis_log`.
+If execution fails, the process should write a diagnostic message into stderr and one of the logs, usually into `cis_log`.

-`cis_log` is for cis-wide events, like a start of a new session, some critical error.
+`cis_log` is intended for the cis-wide events, like the start of a new session or some critical error.

-`session_log` should include in itself all session events and errors.
-It should help in tracking errors in user scripts.
+`session_log` should contain all session events and errors.
+It should help with error tracking in user scripts.

-`webui_log` shouldn't be used separately in most cases.
-All writes to `cis_log` and `session_log` automatically sends data to `webui_log` too.
+In most cases, `webui_log` shouldn't be used on its own.
+Everything is written to `cis_log`, and additionally, `session_log` automatically sends data to `webui_log`.

-`tee_log` write to all logs.
+`tee_log` writes to all logs.

 ## Repository structure